critterandguitari/Organelle_pd_extra/README.md

 # Organelle_pd_extra
-External objects from pd-extended compiled for Pd on the Organelle.
+External objects compiled for Pd on the Organelle.

 # How to use
 Inside the pd-extended folder are many libraries of objects and associated help patches.